-Safety in distribution centers is your top priority at work.
-After all, going home in one piece at the end of the day is as important as fulfilling orders.
-You can do your part to ensure safety in distribution centers when you follow these tips.
+Safety in distribution centers is a top priority at work.
+Going home in one piece at the end of the day is as important as fulfilling orders, and every employee can help by following a few practical tips.

 Evaluate Each Area